-Figure 1.
-Left: The Karate club graph with 8 query nodes (orange color).
+Figure 1: Left: The Karate club graph with 8 query nodes (orange color).
 Right: The subtree formed by including one extra node (purple color) and indicated by thick edges is the maximum discrepancy subgraph that we want to locate given the query nodes.

-To motivate the local-access model, we highlight two application scenarios below.
+To motivate the local-access model, we highlight two application scenarios below and present an example from a real use case.

 Scenario 1: Twitter social network.
 When one submits a text query to Twitter's search engine, Twitter returns a list of messages that match the query, along with the author of each message.
-For example, when one submits "Ukraine," Twitter returns all recent messages that contain that keyword, together with the users who posted them.
+For example, when one submits "Ukraine" or "iraq syria obama" Twitter returns all recent messages that contain these keywords, together with the users who posted them.
 We wish to perform the following task: among all Twitter users who posted a relevant message, find a subset of them that form a local cluster on Twitter's social network.
 Our goal is to discover a community of users who talk about that topic.
 Our input consists only of those users who have recently published a relevant message.
 Note that we do not have the entire social graph; we can only retrieve the social connections of a user by submitting a query to Twitter's API.